 Without even trying I can identify seven people in my life, past and present, who don’t consent to the experience of life, the flow, the dance, the mystery and uncertainty, the synchronicity and the billions of invitations that arise for exploration, connection, understanding, growing and being.

 These folks are easy to spot.
 They resist.
 They argue with what is.
 They deny, distract, fall into various addictions.
-They don’t communicate well.
+They don’t communicate effectively.
 They care about winning, being right and power over.
 They have rigid stories and expectations.
 Everything that happens to them is a personal insult or a crisis.
 They’re victims.
 A good, deep question is a grave threat.
 To my eyes, they look miserably unhappy.
 They repeat the same patterns, over and over, dying a little more with each fruitless repetition.
 They do not consent.
 They refuse.

 Every single one of the seven people I’m thinking of has had opportunities to learn, to grow, to change, to make different choices.
 They all had people in their lives who loved them and had information, tools and skills that might have enriched them.
 They all had people in their lives who valued them and wanted their contribution.
 They each had at least one person in their life who would have done anything to support them in learning and growing, and that person was me.

 Most of those relationships are behind me now, because I have this unforgiveable quality of consent.
 You might say it’s my daily crime, in fact.
-My life now is based on the why, the what if, the whose rule is that, the help me understand that.
+My life now is based on the why, the what if, the whose rule is that, the help me understand.
 My life is about teach me, show me, share with me and what do you think?
 My life is about doing more of what works and letting the rest go.
 People who refuse and people who consent invariably have friction, because their needs are opposite.
 There’s just nowhere meaningful to go.

 People who consent are not perfect or perfectly happy people.
 On the contrary, their lives have been filled with mess and miscalculations, abuse, addictions and other painful experiences, but they’ve learned from everything and everyone.
 People who consent don’t look at their lives with bitterness or frame things as mistakes.
 They see teachers, opportunities and fascinating things learned and yet to learn.
 People who consent are endlessly curious.
 They’re always thinking about what they don’t know and questioning what they think they do know.
 They’re always seeking the hidden thing.
 They’re more likely to ask questions than proselytize or lay down the law.
 They’re not interested in power games or being right or winning.
 They seek to understand, to explore, to exercise choice, to manage their own power.
 They can laugh at themselves.
 They can and do say no, but they say it to protect their integrity and needs, not to shut out or control life.